Transactions

 command.

-To successfully complete a transaction with nested transactions, run the commit_tx
+To successfully complete a transaction that includes nested transactions, you must first run the commit_tx

 In all other cases, completing a transaction cannot cause an error.

-YTsaurus uses pessimistic locks, so possible conflicts are detected as they occur — when locks are taken and objects are created within transactions rather than when a transaction is completed.
+YTsaurus uses pessimistic locks, so possible conflicts are detected as they occur — when locks are acquired and objects are created within transactions rather than when a transaction is completed.

 Transaction attributes